Lassa30/deepdreaming/README.md

 ### Kaggle Notebooks

 The Kaggle notebooks serve as _interactive tutorials_ that walk you through the implementation step by step.
 They contain the same content as the GitHub notebooks but with more detailed explanations and no imported code.
-If you want to understand how everything works under the hood, these are your **best starting point**!
+If you want to understand how you could possibly implement DeepDream by yourself, these are your **best starting point**!

 ### Links

-WIP

-I am currently working on notebooks...

-1. _[DeepDream Starter](deepdream-starter.ipynb)_ - No Image Pyramid or Gradient Smoothing.
+1. _[DeepDream Starter](1-deepdream-starter.ipynb)_ - No Image Pyramid or Gradient Smoothing.
 Gradient ascent is _all_ you need to start dreaming...

     **[STARTER IMAGES PLACEHOLDER]**